What Does it Take to Be a Parts Salesperson?

 - Retail Parts Professional

 In 2016, there was an estimated number of 251,900 jobs in the United States for Parts Salesperson.
 New jobs are being produced at a rate of 5% which is below the national average.
 The Bureau of Labor Statistics predicts 12,600 new jobs for Parts Salesperson by 2026.
-The BLS estimates 32,900 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 32,900 job openings in this field each year.

 The states with the most job growth for Parts Salesperson are Utah, Texas, and Colorado.
 Watch out if you plan on working in West Virginia, Vermont, or Kansas.
 These states have the worst job growth for this type of profession.